kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/3-setup-techniques/2-data-driven-test.md

     // act
     loop test of tests:
-        add(test.input1, test.input2)
+        result = add(test.input1, test.input2)
+        // assert
+        areEqual(test.result, result)

 ```

-The actual implementation of data driven language will different based on the language and the framework used.
+The actual implementation of data driven test will be different based on the language and the framework used.